Detecting Multiple Replicating Signals using Adaptive Filtering Procedures

-The application of our AdaFilter BH procedure at level $\alpha = 0.05$ leads to the discovery of many consistently differentially expressed genes at $r = 2, 3, 4$ (\Cref{tab:GEO_data}b).
-Specifically, at $r = 4$, AdaFilter BH finds $32$ significant genes (Web Table 1).
-By contrast, a BH adjustment on the Fisher combined PC p-values ($P_{r/n, j}^F$) only detects two genes (MYH3 and S100A4) and {\tt repfdr} reports no significant genes as it fails to perform the distribution estimation of p-values as $M = 1871$ is not large enough for $r = 4$. \Cref{tab:GEO_data}c shows four of the $32$ genes that are known to be true positives as they all play important roles in muscle contraction (Web Table 1).
-Notice that besides MYH3, all three marker genes do not have a small enough p-value in the third study (GDS1956, which is the least powerful study) to be detected separately.
-However, AdaFilter can compensate this deficiency by leveraging the overall similarity of the results in this study compared with other studies.
-Finally, besides these genes, many other significant genes also have related functions to muscle functions and development, which are promising drug targets for the DMD disease (Web Table 1).
+The application of AdaFilter BH at level $\alpha = 0.05$ leads to the discovery of many consistently differentially expressed genes at $r = 2, 3, 4$ (\Cref{tab:GEO_data}b).
+Specifically, at $r = 4$, AdaFilter BH finds $32$ significant genes (Table S2).
+By contrast, a BH adjustment on the Fisher combined PC p-values ($P_{r/n, j}^F$) only detects two genes (\textit{MYH3} and \textit{S100A4}) and {\tt repfdr} reports no significant genes as it fails to perform the distribution estimation of p-values with $M = 1871$ being too small. \Cref{tab:GEO_data}c shows four of the $32$ genes that are known to play important roles in muscle contraction (Table S1).
+Notice that besides \textit{MYH3}, all three markers do not have a small enough p-value in the third study (GDS1956, which is the least powerful study) to be detected when BH is applied to the study alone with a nominal FDR level $0.05$.
+However, AdaFilter can compensate for this deficiency by leveraging the overall similarity of the results in this study compared with other studies.